-From reuniting lost pets with their worried families to low-cost spay/neuter, we’re here to help.
+From reuniting lost pets with their worried families to offering spay/neuter surgeries for low-income residents, we’re here to help.

 Dog Licensing: Keep your dog’s paw on the right side of the law!
 A dog license is required by law for all dogs over the age of four months who live in Marin County.
 For more information about licensing your dog, updating your record, or notification of deceased pets, email us or call 415.506.6220.

 Search Lost Pets: Our online database is a good place to start looking for your pet when it has gone missing.
 We post photos when possible, along with details of where and when the animal was found.

 Marin Animal Services: In addition to Marin Humane’s role as a nonprofit animal shelter, we also provide animal services for the county of Marin.
 County residents can count on the support of our Animal Services Officers 24 hours a day, 365 days a year.
 There is also a self-service night receiving kennel at our Novato shelter that is always available.